tguens/understand-predict-winner.github.io/resultsa.md

 - African American: Republican districts' distribution of votes is on the bottom side.
 - Asian: Democrat districts seem to have more Asian voters than Hispanic voters.

+#### Income and Election Results

-The next plot presents compare the distribution of income classes between Democrat and Republican strongholds
+The next plot compare the distribution of income classes between Democrat and Republican strongholds

 ![im5](pictures/Boxplots_Income_EDA.png)

-There is an interesting trend that appears in the previous plots.
-It seems that in the Democrat strongholds contain the lowest income population subgroup, as well as the highest income - even though those districts might not be the same (c.f. two last plots - highest income and below poverty level).
+Here, we note that there is a strong correlation between **Democrat strongholds** and **low income** population subgroups, as well as **very-high income** - even though those districts might not be the same (c.f. two last plots - highest income and below poverty level).

+#### Jobs and Election Results

 The next plots presents the distribution of classes of jobs among Democrat and Republican stronghold: